mivico/Algorithms/Algorithms.playground/Sources/Integer to Array/README.md

 }
 ```

 At the bottom, we have an additional step for when the integer is negative.
 Without this step, every entry in the array would be negative.
-This would affect our ability to reverse the function:
+This would affect our ability to reverse the function.

+The inverse is similar to the original function but in this case, we are adding each number multiplied by a power of 10:

 ```swift
 public func arrayToInt(_ array: [Int]) -> Int {